giuliamasoero/giuliamasoero.github.io/content/contact/contact.md

 # This file represents a page section.
 headless: true
 # Activate this widget? true/false
-active: false
+active: true
 # Order that this section appears on the page.
-weight: 130
+weight: 30

-title: Contact
+title: Dr Giulia Masoero
 subtitle:

 content: